cheminfo/roc-eln-docker/README.md

 Please always use `docker-compose` instead.

-In order to check all the running docker images: `docker-compose ps` To restart a specific image: `docker-compose restart rocelndocker_real-rest-on-couch_1`
+In order to check all the running docker images: `docker-compose ps` To restart a specific image: `docker-compose restart rest-on-couch`